-The input features that can be point, polyline, polygon, or multipoint type.
+The input features, which can be point, polyline, polygon, or multipoint type.

-The radius used to search for near features.
-If no value is specified, all near features are considered.
-If a distance but no unit or unknown is specified, the units of the coordinate system of the input features are used.
+The radius that will be used to search for near features.
+If no value is specified, all near features will be considered.
+If a distance but no unit or unknown is specified, the units of the coordinate system of the input features will be used.
 If the Geodesic option is used for the Method parameter, use a linear unit such as kilometers or miles.

 Specifies whether x- and y-coordinates of the closest location of the near feature will be written to the NEAR_X and NEAR_Y fields.

-Specifies whether the near angle will be calculated and written to a NEAR_ANGLE field in the output table.
+Specifies whether the near angle will be calculated and written to the NEAR_ANGLE field in the output table.
 A near angle measures direction of the line connecting an input feature to its nearest feature at their closest location.
-When the Planar method is used in the Method parameter, the angle is within the range of -180° to 180°, with 0° to the east, 90° to the north, 180° (or -180°) to the west, and -90° to the south.
-When the Geodesic method is used, the angle is within the range of -180° to 180°, with 0° to the north, 90° to the east, 180° (or -180°) to the south, and -90° to the west.
+When the Planar method is used for the Method parameter, the angle will be within the range of -180° to 180°, with 0° to the east, 90° to the north, 180° (or -180°) to the west, and -90° to the south.
+When the Geodesic method is used, the angle will be within the range of -180° to 180°, with 0° to the north, 90° to the east, 180° (or -180°) to the south, and -90° to the west.

-Specifies whether a shortest path will be used on a spheroid (geodesic) or a flat earth (planar) method.
-It is recommended that you use the Geodesic method with data stored in a coordinate system that is not appropriate for distance measurements (for example, Web Mercator or any geographic coordinate system) and any analysis that spans a large geographic area.
+Specifies whether a shortest path on a spheroid (geodesic) or a flat earth (planar) distance method will be used.
+It is recommended that you use the Geodesic method for data stored in a coordinate system that is not appropriate for distance measurements (for example, Web Mercator or any geographic coordinate system) and for a dataset that spans a large geographic area.

 If this parameter is not used or any fields that will be added are excluded from this parameter, the default field names will be used.

-By default, NEAR_FID and NEAR_DIST fields will always be added, NEAR_X and NEAR_Y fields will be added when the Location parameter (location in Python) is enabled, the NEAR_ANGLE field will be added when the Angle parameter (angle in Python) is enabled, and the NEAR_FC field will be added when multiple inputs are used.
+By default, NEAR_FID and NEAR_DIST fields will be added, NEAR_X and NEAR_Y fields will be added when the Location parameter is checked, the NEAR_ANGLE field will be added when the Angle parameter is checked, and the NEAR_FC field will be added when multiple inputs are used.